Paula Ong, AMFT (#12818)

 If you would like to learn more about services I provide, please click the button below.

-Finding a good fit with your therapist is so important.
-I offer a free 15-minute phone consultation to get to know each other a little bit, answer questions you might have about working with me, and see if we are a good fit.
+Finding the right fit of therapist is so important.
+I offer a free 20-minute phone consultation to get to know each other and answer questions you might have about starting therapy.
+Please click below to book a consultation.